hackclub/hackclub/workshops/BMI_app/README.md

 Your final screen of should look something like this:
 `pics of the final`

-Now you app should be good looking do some block!!!!
+Now your app should be good looking do some block!!!!

 # Step 2